Gross pay

 Gross pay is the total amount of money an employee earns before taxes and withholdings are taken out.
 It’s normally the baseline for calculating an employee’s overall compensation and benefits, both when first hiring them and when awarding any pay increases.

-An employee’s total gross pay is comprised of several different components, including her or his wages, salary, overtime pay, bonuses, or commissions.
+An employee’s total gross pay consists of several different components, including their wages, salary, overtime pay, bonuses, or commissions.
 It can be influenced by multiple factors, including the employee’s title, level of experience or education, and cost of living for the area in which she or he lives.
 Calculating an individual’s gross pay also varies based on the nature of her or his employment (i.e., salaried, hourly, temporary, etc.).

 Gross pay is also used to calculate an employee’s taxable income, as the amount owed in payroll taxes is often a percentage of the total gross pay the employee earns.